KrOverdulve/git-bulletin/README.md

 ## Installation

 Copy paste these files into .git/hooks/.
+Make sure the `postcheckout` file is executable by doing e.g. `chmod +x .git/hooks/postcheckout`.

 ## How to use